 Research and writing will always be essential activities for me, but teaching is my passion.
 I take the role of the professor seriously.
 Nevertheless, investigating the most ponderous questions of political philosophy does not have to be devoid of humor and whimsy.
-In the interests of effective pedagogy, I have been willing to go to creative lengths: placing my students in the state of nature and then provoking a war over acorns, awarding the coveted laurel wreath to the winner of a class oratorical contest, or adopting the role of Dolley Madison in order to defend her husband’s title as Father of the Constitution.
+In the interests of effective pedagogy, I have been willing to go to creative lengths: placing my students in the state of nature and then provoking a war over acorns, recreating the 1787 Constitutional Convention in a role-playing game, awarding the coveted laurel wreath to the winner of a class oratorical contest, or adopting the role of Dolley Madison in order to defend her husband’s title as Father of the Constitution.
 Political philosophy is not simply an intellectual endeavor; it is a way of life.

 Photo by Diego Valdez 2015

 My own training in politics began with an education in classical rhetoric at Black Hills State University, and it was later matured within the great books and interdisciplinary milieu of the Institute for Philosophical Studies at the University of Dallas.
 Entering UD with a focus on classical political philosophy, my education there culminated in the attempt to apply some of the critical methods gleaned from the Ancient understanding of ethics, politics, and rhetoric to the principles of the American Founding.